sunchipsster1/ConSpec/conspecfunction/README.md

         2. "do everything" that ConSpec needs to do internally for training, and output the intrinsic + extrinsic reward for the current minibatch of trajectories
         3. store this total reward in the memory buffer

-**A working example showing these lines of code added into an RL training loop is seen in main.py**